elitenomad/slack-approval/README.md

     - Optional (default: "1")

   - `baseMessageBlocks`
-    - The title of the message indicating approval is needed
+    - The base message blocks to display.
+If not set, will use default message from README.
+To customize, provide Slack message blocks JSON
     - Optional (default: "[]")

   - `successMessageBlocks`
-    - The message body indicating approval is pending
+    - The message body indicating approval is success.
+If not set, will use baseMessageBlocks.
     - Optional (default: "[]")

   - `failMessageBlocks`
-    - The message body indicating approval has been rejected
+    - The message body indicating approval is fail.
+If not set, will use baseMessageBlocks.
     - Optional (default: "[]")

-- outputs
+## outputs

 - `mainMessageTs`
   - Timestamp of the main message sent to Slack